jank324/8mm-film-scanner/README.md

 Then use Neat and if required manual work to remove dust "that I find distracting".

-Chose not to completely degrain or stabilise to keep analog feel and not outstabilise original handshake
+Chose not to completely remove grain or stabilise to keep analog feel and not remove original handshake

 ### Cost